-I intend to take the following number of weeks' Shared Parental Leave (ShL) (Total available = D):
+I intend to take available = D): the following nun nber of weeks' Shared Parental Leave (ShL) (Total

+T .
+1 1 .

-I intend to take t these ShL weeks o n the following dates:
+I intend to take i these ShL weeks or n the following dates:

 From То Do you wish to be paid your available ShPP during this date? (total available = H)

-· ·

 Signed

 Print

 Date